Afonso Henriques Theatre: Active years

 The first 10 years of activity of the Afonso Henriques Theatre were very busy, with over 220 theatrical performances by national theatre companies.
 Compared with other two big cities at the time, Coimbra and Aveiro, Guimarães was the city, between these three, which welcomed the most professional theatre companies to its theatres.
 This was unexpected as both Coimbra and Aveiro had multiple theatrical locations, while Guimarães only had the Afonso Henriques Theatre.

 On 26 February 1866, the Artistic Association of Guimarães was installed at the Afonso Henriques Theatre and remained there until their headquarters were transferred to the Gil Vicente Theatre a few decades later.

 Periodic inspections were regularly conducted at the theatre, as documented in a logbook which recorded events from 2 August 1856 to 30 June 1875.
 This logbook revealed the theatre was frequently rented for a variety of events, including theatrical shows, masquerade balls, and both dramatic and comedic plays.
 It also revealed the number of events held decreased throughout the years.

 By order of the administrative authority, the theatre was inspected on 11 April 1888, with nothing unusual to report.
 The theatre was the gathering place of the NFC and spectators of the Pregão, one of the festivities of the Nicolinas, once it was concluded.
 The Afonso Henriques Theatre was also the place where students gathered on 21 November 1895 to revive the Nicolinas festivities after decades of non-existence.

 In Guimarães, the first permanent cinematographic screening room was opened in March 1909, on the premises of the theatre.
 Later, in January 1912, the company which owned the cinematic equipment and screening room at the Gil Vicente Theatre relocated to the theatre, evolving in 1914 to the "Cinema High-Life".
-In November 1919, businessman Luís do Souto transformed the old theatre into a fully operational cinema, named "Vimaranes-Cine", ignoring the already unfavorable conditions present at the time.
+In November 1919, businessman Luís do Souto converted the old theatre into a fully functioning cinema, named “Vimaranes-Cine,” replacing the “Cinema High-Life” despite the already deteriorating conditions of the building.

 Famous performers of the time such as Abel Augusto da Costa, Emília Cândida, José Carlos dos Santos, Emília das Neves, Actor Taborda and Gertrudes Rita da Silva performed here in more than one occasion.